redwoodjs/redwood-office-hours/2022-12-00-redwood-retro-lists/ten-ways-to-become-better-redwood-developer.md

 1. Caching

-   No when to hold them ... when to walk way. when to ru.
+   - No when to hold them ... when to walk way.
+Know when to run.

 1. Documentation